| Title: | Comparison Functions for Clustering and Record Linkage |

 Normalization of the Damerau-Levenshtein distance/similarity to the unit

-interval is also supported by setting normalize = TRUE
+interval is also supported by setting normalize = TRUE.
+The normalization

 approach follows Yujian and Bo (2007), and ensures that the distance